 We collect your personal information when we perform debt collection services for ourselves and our clients.
 Where reasonably possible, we shall collect personal information directly from you.
 If we are unable to collect personal information from you, other sources which Complete Credit Solutions collects your personal information include:

-► Any third party who we believe may be able to assist us in making contact with you (where you have not been readily contactable directly); including family members, friends, colleagues or referees;
+– Any third party who we believe may be able to assist us in contacting you (where you have not been readily contactable directly) including family members, friends, colleagues, or referees;

-► Publicly available sources of information or databases subscribed to by Complete Credit Solutions such as people search databases, property and tenancy databases;
+– Publicly available sources of information or databases subscribed to by Complete Credit Solutions such as people search databases, property, and tenancy databases; and

 What personal information we collect: